Sentdex/NNfSiX/README.md

 # How to contribute:

 The plan is to share code from video part #s.
 I will be updating the Python variants, so, if you are just following the [book](https://nnfs.io), you can see which block(s) of code should be translated by checking out the Python versions.

+Before submitting a PR, check to see if there's already a PR from someone for that specific part # and language.

+I will be accepting PRs in the following ways:

+1. Prioritizing the already-established people who have contributed to that language already.
+2. Prioritizing by who submits first.